-The National Trust have moved all its repairs and maintenance over to a centralised system.
-They are hoping that this will help the coordination and quality of repairs and maintenance.
+The National Trust has moved all its key compliance tasks and response repairs for tenanted properties to a third party, who provides the service on the Trust’s behalf.
+This aims to help the coordination and quality of repairs and maintenance.

 Due to the varied types of property within the National Trust’s portfolio they also have a variety of different types of tenant including long lease, assured shorthold, protected, assured, commercial and agricultural.

 TANT formed the long lease branch in 2014 as a result of the discovery of a punitive ground rent referred to as the Modern Ground Rent Review that lay hidden within the terms of many NT long leases.

 TANT provides help and advice to National Trust long leaseholders.
 Of particular importance are matters related to Modern Ground Rents and the Law Commission’s proposed leasehold reforms as they apply to long leaseholds.